yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.txt

       class myTests(TestCaseGui):

         def testOne(self):
-            self.assertEqual(remove_all("an","banana"),"ba","Tested remove_all on inputs of 'an' and 'banana'") self.assertEqual(remove_all("cyc","bicycle"),"bile","Tested remove_all on inputs of 'cyc' and 'bicycle'") self.assertEqual(remove_all("iss","Mississippi"),"Mippi","Tested remove_all on inputs of 'iss' and 'Mississippi'") self.assertEqual(remove_all("eggs","bicycle"),"bicycle","Tested remove_all on inputs of 'eggs' and 'bicycle'")
+            self.assertEqual(remove_substring("an","banana"),"ba","Tested remove_all on inputs of 'an' and 'banana'") self.assertEqual(remove_substring("cyc","bicycle"),"bile","Tested remove_all on inputs of 'cyc' and 'bicycle'") self.assertEqual(remove_substring("iss","Mississippi"),"Mippi","Tested remove_all on inputs of 'iss' and 'Mississippi'") self.assertEqual(remove_substring("eggs","bicycle"),"bicycle","Tested remove_all on inputs of 'eggs' and 'bicycle'")